tuphr2234/ChaosPrediction/README.md

 ![image](https://user-images.githubusercontent.com/44236017/214037094-f3aacb89-a517-4299-a9c8-4e92c31d7a7a.png)

-Paste your uplink into the second cell in the the notebook
+Paste your uplink into the second cell in the notebook

 ![image](https://user-images.githubusercontent.com/44236017/214041146-03335d62-d50d-4322-a236-5be2f29f079f.png)